 After going through the challenges of stabilization and recovery from substance use disorder, it can seem like the achievement of sobriety should be final and permanent.
 Nobody wants to go through treatments repeatedly, so when relapse occurs, it is crucial to know what the early signs might look like to quickly so that treatment can begin as soon as possible.
 Relapse prevention plans can provide continued support for a sober lifestyle to reduce the likelihood of relapses occurring or repeating.
 The stigma surrounding substance use and addiction treatment programs can prevent many people from feeling like they can reach out and get the help they need.
 However, addiction is a much more common problem than many people want to admit, and yet there are many professionals and services that can help.

 At Alina Lodge in Blairstown, New Jersey, our compassionate and experienced team is ready to join you and your family in the journey to recovery and beyond.
-One of the ways we set you up for long-term recovery is through our relapse prevention program.
+One of the ways we set you up for long-term recovery is through our chronic relapse treatment program.
 Learn more by reaching out to our team at 833.685.1700 or by completing our online form.

 Signs of Relapse